4 DAYS FROM $1,099

-Insightful D-Day lecture, Honfleur exploration, Normandy mussel-cooking lesson
+Insightful D-Day lecture, Honfleur exploration with oysters, Normandy mussel-cooking lesson

-Cultural Connection: Today, enjoy what’s sure to be some of your cruise’s most unforgettable experiences — a Vantage-exclusive World War II lecture with noted D-Day historian Nigel Stewart, in addition to an insightful conversation with a Normandy local who will tell you what it was like to grow up during, before, and after D-Day.
-Stewart will enlighten you with tales of the on-the-ground Allied victory, along with what led up to it, and enrich your afternoon by also telling you about the civilians who called Normandy home in the days leading up to, during, and after the Greatest Generation’s greatest conflict.
-You’ll also be able to ask your WWII survivor about day-to-day life in the region, and be be fully prepared for the following day’s journey to the Normandy beaches.
+Cultural Connection: After lunch, enjoy what’s sure to be one of your cruise’s most unforgettable experiences — a Vantage-exclusive World War II lecture with noted D-Day historian Nigel Stewart.
+He’ll enlighten you with tales of the on-the-ground Allied victory, along with what led up to it, and enrich your afternoon by also telling you about the civilians who called Normandy home in the days leading up to, during, and after the Greatest Generation’s greatest conflict.
+You’ll be fully prepared for the following day’s journey to the Normandy beaches.

 Normandy’s D-Day Beaches, American Cemetery, Bayeux or Caen tour choices, and afternoon le goûter snack experience